Antman261/DjORMgo-js/README.md

 console.log(someUsers[0].username) // sally
 ```

-Simple ORM aims to provide a reliable way to achieve 80% of database work, while supporting an easy `RawQuery` interface for more complicated queries.
+DjORMgo aims to provide a reliable way to achieve 80% of database work, while supporting an easy `RawQuery` interface for more complicated queries.
 For example:

 ```typescript
 const users = await userDAO.queryManager.filter(